Wellpark Online Learning

 Online Learning at Wellpark College offers a combinations Online Study or a combination of Online and Face 2 Face study

-- Years 1 & 2 of the 3 year Bachelor of Naturopathic and Herbal Medicine – Online Learning and attending block courses on campus
+- Years 1 & 2 of the 3 year Bachelor of Naturopathic and Herbal Medicine – Distance Learning (Live classroom streaming and attending block courses on campus)

-If you study for your Diploma in Nutrition or your Bachelor of Naturopathic and Herbal Medicine you will need to complete your final year on campus to gain the practical clinical experience you need to be a confident, safe practitioner.
+**If you study for your Bachelor of Naturopathic and Herbal Medicine you will need to complete your final year on campus to gain the practical clinical experience you need to be a confident, safe practitioner.

 - You can learn from your own home at a time that suits you – you can either participate in a virtual classroom session or log in later at a more convenient time and watch the recorded session.

-- Your practical learning sessions will be run at the college in Grey Lynn (Albany campus from 2018) during 1-2 week block courses throughout the year.
+- Your practical learning sessions will be run at the college in Albany during 1-2 week block courses throughout the year.

 - You can live outside of Auckland and travel up/down for the block courses – we will advise you on accommodation options in the area